MorimaruKida/MorimaruKida.github.io/people.md

 ***
 ### M2 students
 **Masahiro Shimotani**
-Theme: Investigating major soil organic carbon stabilization mechanisms in different mangrove settings
+Theme: Molecular composition of physically fractionated organic matter in deltaic mangrove soils and its controlling factors

 ### M1 students
 **Raekkhwan Polthanya (MEXT student)**
-Theme: Comparison of soil organic carbon stabilization mechanisms in different mangrove stands
+Theme: Microhabitat-scale controls on organic carbon stabilization in mangrove soil

 **Reika Nishida**
-Theme: TBD
+Theme: Seasonal variability and degradation-related molecular transformation of sediment-derived dissolved organic matter in Lake Biwa

 ### B4 students
 **Akihisa Hashimoto**
-Theme: TBD
+Theme: Characterization of organic matter in lake sediments in the ice-free area of the Soya Coast, East Antarctica

 **Meguri Setoda**
-Theme: TBD
+Theme: Complementary characterization of dissolved organic matter in Lake Biwa by FT-ICR MS and 2D NMR

 ### Past students
 **2022-2025**